LearnTelecom

 TelecomMobile & Broadband18 min

-Analysis of Bharti Airtel's transformation from a mobile operator to a diversified digital services platform across 18 countries.
+Analysis of Bharti Airtel's transformation from a mobile operator into a diversified digital services platform serving 600M+ customers across India and Africa.

 Airtel